Your Expert Guide

 Halum offered up a few more of his personal favorites about life in Turtle Creek.
 Here's his guide to the area:

 Where to eat & drink

 "I love Beverley's on Fitzhugh Avenue, it's my go-to for a bite to eat," Halum says.
-"I'm looking forward to trying out Greg Katz's new spot, Clifton Club, when it opens down the street.
+"I’m liking Greg Katz’s new spot, Clifton Club, which opened down the street in spring 2022.
 Le Bilboquet and Georgie on Travis Street are also on heavy rotation."

 Halum also mentions the iconic Rosewood Mansion on Turtle Creek: "The bar is a great place to meet a friend for a cocktail, and the restaurant is one of Dallas' most celebrated dining spots."

 "I love that health and fitness are so easy and accessible in this neighborhood," he says.
 "You can hit up the Katy Trail for a run or head over to Equinox for a workout.
 Turtle Creek Park is a relaxing spot to stroll around the creek or take your dog for a walk."

 The Conservatory in Highland Park Village is just down the road, and is Halum’s favorite spot for gifts for men, women, and the home.

 What to see